Items filtered by date: August 2025

 A physical exam of the leg can help identify the presence of tarsal tunnel syndrome.
 Medical tests, such as a nerve biopsy, are also used to diagnose the condition.
 Patients may receive physical therapy and prescriptive medication.
 In extreme cases, some may require surgery.

-If you have any questions please feel free to contact our offices located in Whiting and Toms River, NJ .
+If you have any questions please contact our offices located in Whiting and Toms River, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Gout, a type of inflammatory arthritis, is caused by the buildup of uric acid crystals in the joints, often affecting the big toe.
 It occurs when the body produces too much uric acid or fails to eliminate it properly, leading to sudden and severe joint pain.
 Symptoms include intense pain, redness, swelling, and warmth in the affected joint.
 During a gout attack, even light touch or movement can be excruciating.
 The skin over the joint may appear shiny or peeling.
 Treatment focuses on managing pain and reducing uric acid levels through medications, lifestyle changes, and dietary adjustments.
 A podiatrist can help diagnose gout with physical exams and lab tests, recommend effective treatments, and provide advice on preventing future flare-ups.
 Early intervention can reduce pain and help prevent joint damage.
 If you have gout, it is suggested that you are under the care of a podiatrist who can help you to manage this painful condition.